Stem Cell Transplantation for Children

 Cord Blood: Transplanted cells come from the umbilical cord and placenta after a baby is born.
 This blood is rich in blood-forming cells (this is a type of allogeneic transplant).

 Mixed Chimerism Transplant: Transplanted cells come from either a related or unrelated donor.
 The transplant takes place after the child has a moderate dose of chemotherapy and radiation.

 Bone Marrow donation verses Peripheral Blood Stem Cell (PBSC) collection

-Bone marrow donation is a surgical procedure performed in a hospital.
-While the donor receives anesthesia, doctors use special, hollow needles to withdraw liquid marrow from the donor’s pelvic bones.
-Many donors receive a transfusion of their own previously donated blood.
-A donor’s marrow is completely replaced within four to six weeks.
+Bone Marrow donation is a surgical procedure performed in a hospital under anesthesia, doctors use special, hollow needles to withdraw liquid marrow, filled with stem cells, from the pelvic bones.